andrew-kelleher/azurecontainerregistry-cleanup/readme.md

 * Example 4: **.\acr-cleanup.ps1 -azureregistryname yourregistryname -enabledelete yes -repository yourrepositoryname**

-In this case, sceipt will delete any surplus images within the "yourrepositoryname" repository
+In this case, script will delete any surplus images within the "yourrepositoryname" repository